 How to Make Baked Chicken Tenders Step-by-Step

 Here’s a look at the process involved in making this chicken tenders recipe.
+Scroll down to the bottom of the post for the full information.

 - Coat the chicken in the egg.